ak7588/capstone/journal.md

 I found myself browsing the internet at 2 AM in the morning, waiting to close my fast this Ramadan when I came across Notion forms...
 Fast-forward, I've spent exactly 30 minutes, and...now I have a mini-server that I do not even have to maintain to create a public archive for my Capstone journaling responses!
 Yay!

-The form is accessible to view here: https://notionforms.io/forms/a-sentence-for-your-inner-child And I am yet to create a visual output for the responses, though it will probably be designed in the theme of my Capstone.
+The form is accessible to view here: https://notionforms.io/forms/a-sentence-for-your-inner-child

+I am yet to create a visual output for the responses, though it will probably be designed in the theme of my Capstone.

 Why Notion?
 I chose Notion because the process of response moderation and database maintanance is suuuuper easy and straightforward.
 I do not have to constantly run my own server in the background, don't have to use a separate Google form -- all of the responses are saved automatically and can be pulled by Notion itself to a Notion-based web-page...isn't it just great?!